 The rules for the 2020 edition of Incoterms® are essential when trading in the modern world.
 They are standard sets of global trading terms and conditions to help traders, lawyers, shippers and insurers when goods are bought, sold and transported.

-The DSV Panalpina Group is not the beneficial owner of the Incoterms® trademark.
+DSV A/S is not the beneficial owner of the Incoterms® trademark.
 Incoterms® is a registered trademark of the International Chamber of Commerce.
 Further details and the official text relating to Incoterms® rules can be found at the official International Chamber of Commerce (ICC) website.